JakubTlak/JakubTlak/README.md

 🤵‍♂️ I'm junior full-stack developer from Poland who begin his jurney with programing in 2023.

-🏙️ Currently living in Hrubieszów.
+🏙️ Currently living in Warsaw.

 🕵️ Looking for my first commertial experience.